carloberzuini/BMR/README.md

 implementation uses the R interface  to STAN called Rstan.
 The Rstan home page is http://mc-stan.org/rstan.html.

-FILES CURRENTLY INCLUDED IN THIS REPOSITORY:
+THREE FILES ARE CURRENTLY INCLUDED IN THIS REPOSITORY:

-The file SweaveDocument contains a basic Sweave template.
+FILE 1: The file SweaveDocument contains a basic Sweave template.
 The document contains both LaTeX text sections and chunks of R code, interweaved  with one another.
 Running this from within Rstudio will generate a PDF file that includes narrative and analysis, graphics, code,  and the results of computations.
-You can use the document as a basis for developing more elaborate analyses, by altering both the
-LaTeX narrative and the  R code.
-Currently, the document contains two functions R that perform an essential role in the implementation of a Mendelian Randomisation analysis, and an illustrative implementation of an analysis where a dataset is simulated from a basic
-Mendelian Randomisation model, in accord with modifiable parameter values, and then analysed by the method discussed in the above mentioned paper.
-When using Rstudio, you can insert an R chunk via the Chunks menu at the top right of the Rstudio source editor.
+You can use the document as a basis for developing more elaborate analyses, by altering both the  LaTeX narrative and the  R code.
+Currently, the document contains two functions R that perform an essential role in the implementation  of a Mendelian Randomisation analysis, and an illustrative implementation of an analysis where a dataset is simulated from a basic Mendelian Randomisation model, in accord with modifiable parameter values, and then analysed by the method discussed in the above mentioned paper.
+When using Rstudio, you can insert an R chunk via the Chunks menu at the top right of the
+Rstudio source editor.
 Once the Sweave document is ready, you can run it from within Rstudio to generate the output PDF file.

-The file LaTeXDocument contains the LaTeX output from running SweaveDocument.
+FILE 2: The file LaTeXDocument contains the LaTeX output from running SweaveDocument.

-The file PDFDocument has been generated by compiling LaTeXDocument.
+FILE 3: The file PDFDocument has been generated by compiling LaTeXDocument.

 No external data are provided.

-For any queries write to carlo.berzuini@manchester.ac.uk
+REFERENCES

+Berzuini, Dawid and Bernardinelli (eds.)
+(2012).
+Causality: Statistical Perspectives and Applications.
+J. Wiley and Sons.

+Bowden, J., Davey~Smith, G., Haycock, P.C. and Burgess, S. (2016).
+Consistent Estimation in Mendelian Randomization with Some Invalid Instruments Using a Weighted Median Estimator.
+Genetic Epidemiology.
+40, 304-314.

+Burgess, S. and Thompson, S.G.} (2010).
+Bayesian methods for meta-analysis of causal relationships estimated using genetic instrumental variables.
+Statistics in Medicine, 29, 1298-1311.

+Carvalho, C.M., Polson, N.G. and Scott, J.G.
+(2010).
+The horseshoe estimator for sparse signals.
+Biometrika, asq017.

+Davey Smith, G. and Ebrahim, S. (2003).
+Mendelian Randomization: Can Genetic Epidemiology Contribute to Understanding Environmental Determinants of Disease?
+International Journal of Epidemiology.
+32}, 1-22.

+Didelez, V. and Sheehan, N.A.
+(2007).
+Mendelian Randomisation as an Instrumental Variable Approach to Causal Inference.
+Statistical Methods in Medical Research.
+16, 309-330.

+Egger, M., Smith, G.D., Schneider, M. and Minder, C. (1997).
+Bias in meta-analysis detected by a simple, graphical test.
+British Medical Journal.
+315}(7109), 629-634.

+Jones, E.M., Thompson, J.R., Didelez, V. and Sheehan, N.A.
+(2012).
+On the choice of parameterisation and priors for the Bayesian analyses of Mendelian randomisation studies.
+Statistics in Medicine, 31}(14), 1483-1501.

+Katan, M.B.
+(1986).
+Apoupoprotein E-isoforms, serum cholesterol, and cancer.
+The Lancet.
+327(8479), 507-508.

+Lawlor, D.A, Harbord, R.M., Sterne, J.A., Timpson, N. and Davey~Smith, G. (2008).
+Mendelian randomization: using
+genes as instruments for making causal inferences in epidemiology.
+Statistics in Medicine, 27}(8), 1133-1163.

+Robinson, P.C., Choi, H.K., Do, R. and Merriman, T.R.
+(2017).
+Insight into rheumatological cause and effect through the use of Mendelian randomization.
+Nature Reviews Rheumatology, 13(193), 486-496.

+STAN Development Team (2014).
+STAN: A C++ library for probability and sampling, version 2.2. http://mc-stan.org/.

+Voight, B.F., Ardissino, D. and colleagues.
+(2012).
+Plasma HDL cholesterol and risk of myocardial infarction: a Mendelian Randomisation study.
+The Lancet, 380(9841), 572-580.